liamoconnor87/local_directory/testing.md

 This testing also applies to these User Stories -

-***As a User, when I am registering I would like a flash message to show if a username already exists on the databse.***
+***As a User, when I am registering I would like a flash message to show if a username already exists on the database.***

 ***As a User, when I am registering I would like a flash message to show if the passwords dont match when I verify.***

 ***As a User, when I am registering I would like a flash message to show if an email already exists on the database.***

 ***As a User, when I am registering I would like a flash message to show if the emails dont match when I verify.***

 ***As a User, I would like a flash message that tells me I have successfully registered.***

-***As a User, I would like a convienent link at the bottom of the Register page, that takes me to the Log In page, incase I have mistakenly clicked the wrong link.***
+***As a User, I would like a convenient link at the bottom of the Register page, that takes me to the Log In page, in case I have mistakenly clicked the wrong link.***

 ***As a User, Once I am registered I would like a Profile page specific to me.***